-The University currently has a large club level Esports program.
-The program offers tryouts to interested students each semester and competes within the NACE (National Association of Collegiate Esports) organization along with over 150 other colleges and universities.
-The arena consists of 17 high end gaming machines.
+The University sponsors a club level Esports program.
+The program actively recruits throughout the country and also offers tryouts to interested students each semester.
+Marlins compete within the National Association of Collegiate Esports (NACE) along with over 150 other colleges and universities.
+Practices and competition are hosted in two modern high-ending gaming facilities on campus (Batten Student Center and Beverly Hall).
 For more information on the program, current games, or to contact the Esports staff, please visit www.vwu.edu/esports.